- The Complete Guide -

 Fidectus built the Global Energy Network (GEN) specifically for OTC post-trade operations in energy and commodities markets.
 GEN is not a generic financial tool adapted for energy, it was designed from the ground up to solve the problems energy traders face every day.

 Unlike standalone settlement tools, Fidectus GEN connects confirmation, settlement, invoicing, and regulatory reporting in a single platform.
+GEN’s three integrated hubs cover the full post-trade lifecycle:

-- Confirmation Hub: Confirmation Matching across all commodities and counterparties, replacing manual confirmation workflows (supporting eCM and PDF/E-mail).
+Confirmation Matching across all commodities and counterparties, replacing manual confirmation workflows (supporting eCM and PDF/E-mail).

-- Settlement Hub: EFET-standard electronic settlement matching with automated invoice issuance, validation, and exception management, supporting both electronic (eSM/eCM) and non-electronic (PDF/email) workflows within a single platform.
+EFET-standard electronic settlement matching with automated invoice issuance, validation, and exception management, supporting both electronic (eSM/eCM) and non-electronic (PDF/email) workflows within a single platform.

-- Regulatory Reporting Hub: Integrated REMIT (II) and EMIR/UK EMIR-REFIT transaction reporting as an ACER-registered RRM provider.
+Integrated REMIT (II) and EMIR/UK EMIR-REFIT transaction reporting as an ACER-registered RRM provider.

 Companies including Alpiq, Primeo Energie, and RWEST have adopted Fidectus GEN for their post-trade operations.
 The platform’s OCR capability also means even the smallest market participants can digitise paper-based invoices and participate in electronic matching without a full system integration.